documentationfor yFiles for HTML 3.0.0.3

 GraphItemTypes.ALL & ~GraphItemTypes.NODE

-You can further customize the resizing behavior using the GraphEditorInputMode’s child input mode, HandleInputMode, which is discussed in more detail in Customizing Resizing Nodes.
+You can further customize the resizing behavior using the GraphEditorInputMode’s child input mode, HandleInputMode, which is discussed in more detail in Resizing Nodes.

 Resizing nodes is supported by the following auxiliary interaction concepts: